oracle/coherence-operator/examples/deployment/README.md

- xcz  # Coherence Operator Deployment Example
+# Coherence Operator Deployment Example

 This example showcases how to deploy Coherence applications using the Coherence Operator.